WNCCITProgram/WNCCNASA/README.md

 - These projects are supported by the [NASA Nebraska Space Grant](https://www.nespacegrant.org)
 - This is the repository for Western Nebraska Community College NASA Nebraska Space Grant Student Fellowships and NASA projects.
 - Enhancing Computer Science Curriculum using off-the-shelf Robotics Kits to Increase Whole Brain Learning.
 This is part of an ongoing project by Bill Loring (Mentor).
-Thor and the Mars Stair Climbing Rover are part of this.
+Thor and Tyr the Mars Stair Climbing Rover are part of this project.

 # Current Projects